-The Chapman University Department of Public Safety consists of fifty full-time staff members comprising the Patrol Division, Investigations, Communications, Fire and Life Safety Division, and Parking and Transportation.
-The Department of Public Safety uses a variety of crime suppression and prevention methods including foot patrol, bike patrol, and vehicular patrol to monitor university activities 24 hours a day.
+The Chapman University Department of Public Safety consists of fifty full-time staff members comprised of the Patrol Division, Investigations and Communications.
+DPS uses a variety of crime suppression and prevention methods including foot patrol, bike patrol, and vehicular patrol to monitor university activities 24 hours a day.
 The department also employs a broad array of technology including video surveillance cameras, license plate recognition cameras, fire alarms, intrusion alarms, card access systems, and blue-light emergency phones, which are located throughout the campus and in residential buildings.
 Additionally, Public Safety monitors a private 9-1-1 system to handle emergency calls on the Main Campus.
 If you are located at the Rinker Health Science campus, all 9-1-1 calls go directly to the local jurisdiction.
-Officers receive training in criminal law, patrol procedures, investigations, report writing, first aid, CPR, and in the use of Automatic External Defibrillators (AED)